Haffi112/ballpopping/README.md

-ballpopping
+Ball popping game
 ===========

-Just pop the balls
+Just pop the balls, it's that simple!